queryluke/masseffect-5e-data/data/powers/overload.md

 - sentinel
 advancementOptions:
 - name: Extended Leap
-  description: Overload can leap to as many as five other targets within 10m.
+  description: Overload can leap to as many as five other targets within <me-distance length="30" />.
 - name: Heavy Overload
   description: Increase the damage die type to d8.
 ---
 Unleash an electrostatic discharge at a creature or object within range.
-Three bolts then leap from that target to as many as three other targets, each of which must be within 6m of the first target.
+Three bolts then leap from that target to as many as three other targets, each of which must be within <me-distance length="15" /> of the first target.
 A target can be a creature or an object and can be targeted by only one of the bolts.

 A target becomes <me-condition id="primed" sub="lightning"/> until the start of your next turn and must make a Dexterity